 Selling point: The brand is best known for its line of carbon steel cookware, which is ideal for the experienced chef who knows how to appreciate and care for this rather tricky material.
 Carbon steel, a sort of in-between of cast iron and stainless steel, has all the benefits of cast iron’s heat retention and seasoning, alongside the advantages of stainless steel’s heat control and lightweight nature.
 But like cast iron, carbon steel is somewhat difficult to care for—it can’t go in the dishwasher, and if you’re not good about seasoning the pan, you’ll end up with unsightly rust all over your cooking surface.

 Cost: Given the enormous number of products Made In offers, there’s quite a range in pricing.
-Prices start out at $75 for a frying pan.
+Prices start out at $89 for a frying pan.
 The most economical way to buy Made In cookware is certainly in sets.
-The six-piece starter set, for example, comes with the 10″ Non Stick Frying Pan, 10″ Stainless Clad Frying Pan, and 2 QT Saucepan with Lid, 4 QT Saute Pan with Lid, 8 QT Stock Pot with Lid for $369, or 10% off the individual prices.
+The 7-piece non-stick set, for example, comes with the 10″ Frying Pan, 4 QT Saucepan with Lid, 4 QT Saute Pan with Lid, 8 QT Stock Pot with Lid for $525, or 17% off the individual prices.